 Spoiler: This commitment is not a few months or even a few years.
 In fact, even the most successful They Ask, You Answer companies have been learning and evolving their strategy for the past 10 years.

 This commitment is indefinite, but it returns with longer-term results.
 That is to say, the work you put into producing They Ask, You Answer content compounds year over year.

 When many companies begin their journey, Google doesn’t regard their website with much authority.
 Most of their web pages, no matter how beautiful they are, are rarely found in search engines.

-Some companies see that, think they’ve made it and slowly de-prioritize this initiative.
-Others double down, stay the course, and continue to mold the They Ask, You Answer model across the company.
+Some companies see that, think they’ve made it, and slowly de-prioritize this initiative.
+Others double down, stay the course, and continue to apply the They Ask, You Answer model across the company.